 - improves postural problems

-- create a stronger, more flexible spine
+- creates a stronger, more flexible spine

-- promote recovery from strain or injury
+- promotes recovery from strain or injury

-- increase joint range of motion
+- increases joint range of motion

-- improve circulation
+- improves circulation

 - increases core strength/stability and peripheral mobility